What is aortic valve stenosis?

 - Decline in activity level or reduced ability to do normal activities

 It may be important to note the person suffering from AS may not complain of symptoms.
 However, if you or your family members notice a decline in routine physical activities or significant fatigue, it’s worth a visit to your health care provider to check for reduced heart function.
+Use our AS symptom tracker (PDF) to record your symptoms and frequency, and bring it to your next appointment to review with your doctor.

 Infants and children who have aortic stenosis due to a congenital defect may exhibit symptoms such as: